Frequently Asked Questions

 Technically these differences could all be considered significant emulation errors (and many speedrun communities have banned emulators for far, far less), but we only care about emulation errors in game logic rather than "emulation errors" in the overall gameplay experience.
 In this light, TW scores are considered on par with MSCC scores as long as whatever route you use in TW is also a valid route in MSCC.
 (In general, you will never have to worry about this unless you are attempting an advanced route involving mouse clicks on an old version of Tile World.)
-It is important to note that this is a one-way street: any route that is valid in MSCC does not have to work in TW, and indeed there are currently two levels where the best route can only be executed in MSCC (pending a future TW update).
+It is important to note that this is a one-way street: any route that is valid in MSCC does not have to work in TW, and indeed there are currently three levels, CC1 #127, CCLP1 #10, and CCLP4 #27, where the best route can only be executed in MSCC (pending a future TW update).

 - The main resource for the game is the public TWS (hosted by David Stolp), which is a public library of solutions for CC1, CCLP1, CCLP2, CCLP3, and CCLP4 that you can download and replay in your copy of Tile World.
 Not only will these solutions show you how to achieve fast times, they will also naturally introduce you to many of the tricks and ideas used by players to craft fast routes.
 (Most of the public TWS solutions can also be found on YouTube - with annotations of varying degrees of helpfulness - on the ChipWiki YouTube channel.)